ADOPTION POLICIES & PROCEDURES:

 Special Note: All Sanctuary dogs are spayed or neutered before being adopted.
 All dogs living in the potential adopters' home must also be spayed or neutered.
-Please be responsible.
-Spay or neuter your companion animal.

-Fill out the adoption application and return it to the Sanctuary.
+Request and fill out the adoption application and return it to the Sanctuary.

 Adoption Fee (non refundable): $125.